How to stay well in the heat

 - sunglasses with a CE mark, or statement that they provide 100% UV protection – a wraparound design is best

-- high-factor sunscreen, eg SPF 30 or higher, and four or five star UVA protection, depending on your skin type.
+- high-factor sunscreen - SPF 30 or higher, and four or five-star UVA protection, depending on your skin type.

-The hottest time of day is between 11am and 3pm so avoid doing too much then and save housework or gardening for early morning or late evening.
+The hottest time of day is between 11am and 3pm so avoid doing too much then.
+Save housework or gardening for early morning or late evening.

 - Wear loose-fitting, light cotton clothes.